 A little background on how I started Roof Sparkle.
 A company that’s make cleaning products asked me if I could make a video for some of their cleaning products.
 Now I won’t go into details on who they are but they had a roof cleaner that involved the use a power washer.
 Big red flag in my eyes.
 Being a contractor for years, I knew right off the bat that was a big no-no.

 For the roof, you will need something a lot more powerful.
 Some of you may know it as pool shock.
 This is made up of 12% by weight “Sodium Hypochlorite”.
-But because it’s as thin as water it will run right off the roof and not really have the time (five minutes) to do it’s job.
+But because it’s as thin as water it will run right off the roof and not really have the time (five minutes) to do its job.
 So we have to thicken up a bit.
 The best way, add some liquid dish soap to the mix to help the SH stick to the roof for more than one second.
 You can go into any pool supply and ask for a gallon of shock, for about $4.00 per gallon.
 This is just a heavy-duty version of household bleach.
 And no Walmart does not sell this or the big box stores.
+This method will remove algae from a roof.

 Now, of course, we buy it from the manufacturer and by the truckloads at a time.